Wiltshire Masonic Widows Association

 The aim of the Association is to provide an organisation offering friendship, encouragement, support and comfort to all the widows of Freemasons who are living in the Province.
 All three branches enjoy a full programme of talks, visits to places of interest and other social activities, reports of which appear in the Provincial Newsletter.

-The Provincial Grand Almoner, W Bro John King, is Co-ordinator for the Masonic Widows Association.
+The Provincial Grand Almoner, W Bro Gary Dolphin is the co-ordinator for the Masonic Widows Association.

 The Broken Column